seamapi/react/README.md

 ### Content Security Policy (CSP)

-By self hosting the recommended fonts (or choosing not to use them), and proxying the Seam API endpoint, the components are compatible with the strictest CSP:
+By self hosting the recommended fonts (or choosing not to use them), and proxying the Seam API endpoint, the components are compatible with this strict CSP:

 ```
-default-src 'self'
+default-src 'self'; img-src 'self' https://connect.getseam.com
 ```

+The `img-src` is required as some components display device images from the Seam API.

 When using the default endpoint, include `connect-src` with